Senators give Raimondo warm reception, clearing her path to cabinet

 “Raimondo’s record as governor has been ruinous for the people of Rhode Island,” argued Tommy Pigott, the RNC’s rapid response director, in a statement.
 “We should not bring that record to Washington, D.C.”

 Other Republican senators with pointed questions included Wisconsin’s Ron Johnson, who pressed Raimondo on whether she thinks Big Tech companies need to be more heavily regulated.
-She agreed with his concern, saying, “I see it in my own state – misinformation hurts people.”
-But as she did not on other thorny topics, she offered only a vague promise to collaborate and listen.
+She agreed with his concern, saying, “I see it in my own state — misinformation hurts people.”
+But like other thorny topics, she offered only a vague promise to collaborate and listen.

 Florida Republican Rick Scott pushed Raimondo on her December signing of a Transportation Climate Initiative agreement with the governors of Massachusetts and Connecticut that is aimed at reducing greenhouse gas emissions by charging distributors of products that contribute to the problem.
 But even Scott, a former Florida governor, had a kind word for Raimondo, too.